-Histiocytosis is a general name for a group of syndromes that involve an abnormal increase in the number of immune cells called histiocytes.
+Histiocytosis is a general name for a group of disorders or "syndromes" that involve an abnormal increase in the number of immune cells that are called histiocytes.

 This article focuses only on Langerhans cell histiocytosis (histiocytosis X).

 Histiocytosis X has typically been thought of as a cancer-like condition.
-More recently researchers have begun to suspect that it is actually an autoimmune phenomenon, in which immune cells mistakenly attack the body, rather than fight infections.
-Extra immune cells may form tumors, which can affect various parts of the body including the bones, skull, and other areas.
+But more recently, researchers have begun to think it may be an autoimmune disorder.
+In this type of disorder, a person's immune cells mistakenly attack the body, rather than help the body fight infections.
+The extra immune cells the body makes may form tumors, which can affect various parts of the body, including the bones, skull, and other areas.

 Histiocytosis X is thought to affect roughly 1 in 200,000 people each year.
-It is most often seen in children ages 1 to 15.
-The rate peaks among children ages 5 to10.
+It is most often seen in children ages 1 - 15, with the highest rate among children ages 5 - 10.

-Pulmonary histiocytosis X is a specific type of this disorder that involves swelling of the small airways (bronchioles) and small blood vessels in the lungs.
-It is most common in adults.
-The inflammation leads to lung stiffening and damage.
+Pulmonary histiocytosis X is a specific type of histiocytosis X that involves swelling of the small airways and small blood vessels in the lungs.
+This inflammation leads to lung stiffening and damage.
+It is most common in 30 - 40 year old adults, usually cigarette smokers.
 The cause is unknown.
-It most often affects those ages 30 to 40, usually cigarette smokers.

-Symptoms can vary between children and adults, although there can be some overlap.
-Tumors in weight-bearing bones, such as the legs or spine, may cause the bones to fracture without apparent reason.
+Symptoms can vary between children and adults, but they may have some of the same symptoms.
+Tumors in weight-bearing bones, such as the legs or spine, may cause the bones to fracture without an obvious reason.